aliras1/FileTribe/README.md

 ```
 $ make all
 ```
 This will download the Go dependencies, compile the solidity sources and create Go bindings to them.
 Note that you may have to use make in `sudo` mode since go-ethereum's abigen might fail when trying to resolve the dependencies of the generated Go files.
-If the building process finished successfully, you should find the `filetribe` binary in the root of the repository.

 ## How to use